tkruppert/School/C/README.md

-Repository to hold C programs created during school.
+Repository to hold the C programs created during school.